camdowney/neutro/README.md

 ```

 ### store()
 Components receive a custom "store" property by default.
 Neutro stores are similar to React's useState hook—they accept a default value and will trigger re-renders when modified.
-However, to negate the need for a separate setter function, stores return a single accessor object (inspired by SolidJS signals) for both updating and retrieving their values.
-And for changes that do not automatically trigger re-renders (those pesky arrays!), stores contain a "signal" function that will force one.
+However, to negate the need for a separate setter function, stores return a single accessor object for both updating and retrieving their values.
+And for changes that wouldn't normally trigger re-renders, stores contain a "flag" function that will force one.

 The below code creates a new store and initializes its value to 0.
 This value can then be accessed and updated to trigger re-renders.
-Note that stores must be interacted with through their "value" property.
+Note that stores must be interacted with through their "get" property.

 ```js
 export default function Component({ store }) {